jeffreysorgen/golf-club-sensors/implementation.md

 ## Part One: The Accelerometer

+**The goal is to "turn on" readings when sensor is oriented with clubhead down to the ground.**
 What instrument determines when to begin doing something?
 The **accelerometer**.
-Because its Z axis is determined by direction of gravity.
+Because one axis is determined by direction of gravity.
-#### IMPORTANT:
-- **The goal is to "turn on" readings when sensor is oriented with clubhead down to the ground.**

-I was wrong about the magnetometer.
-All this information needs to be rewritten.

-The Accelerometer always has reading of approximately 1G - the force of gravity in one direction
+The Accelerometer always has reading of approximately 1G - the force of gravity in one direction.

+When the device is attached perpendicular to the stick as shown, then its Y axis is going to determine its orientation.
+Positive or negative depends upon whether the USB is pointing outward or back toward the stick.

-I need one reading - knowing the orientation of the device.
+_I need one reading - knowing the orientation of the device.
 So depending on which way the device is attached to the golf club head, one of either x, y, or z will only be positive or negative.
 And since Accelerometer +/- Z axis is up/down, then this is the sensor to use.
 The axis is only "opposite" when the club handle is pointing down.
 So when the handle is upright, the club is in play.
-This is when the system needs to switch on and start measuring stuff.
+This is when the system needs to switch on and start measuring stuff._

 Depending on how the device is attached... it's one of the three axes.